xrcyz/Shader-Documentation/Docs/Log.md

 }
 ```

-Where user-defined [outputs](https://www.khronos.org/opengl/wiki/Fragment_Shader#Outputs) can be floats, ints, vectors, and arrays.
+Instead we can define our own [outputs](https://www.khronos.org/opengl/wiki/Fragment_Shader#Outputs), which can be floats, ints, vectors, or arrays.
 These represent a series of colors.
 I'm not clear on why we can output multiple colours, but I guess we'll find out as we go.

 To do:
 - [Built-in variables](https://www.khronos.org/opengl/wiki/Built-in_Variable_(GLSL)).